mwichro/solid-matrix-free/code_generation/Readme.md

 Short guide to generate and prepare Neo-Hookean evaluation kernels produced by AceGen for matrix-free finite‑element evaluation (large strain).

 ## Overview
-1. Use the AceGen script `NeoHookean.wls` to generate C/C++ source for element/point evaluation kernels.
+1. Use the AceGen script `CodeGeneration.wls` to generate C/C++ source for element/point evaluation kernels.
 2. The generated source needs three small modifications to be efficient and usable in a deal.II-based, vectorized, matrix‑free code:
     - replace AceGen "scratch" arrays with named scalar variables (to avoid large unused arrays and to enable compiler optimizations),
     - adapt function headers so arguments use deal.II Tensor types instead of raw C arrays,
     - make the function templated on `Number` so it can be instantiated for `double` or SIMD number types.

 Note: AceGen also provides a minimal script `simpleNH.wls` that only generates the Neo‑Hookean tangent (no full residual).
-It can be run the same way as `NeoHookean.wls` and should be post‑processed and adapted (scratch replacement, header/templating changes) exactly as described above when you only need the tangent.
+It can be run the same way as `CodeGeneration.wls` and should be post‑processed and adapted (scratch replacement, header/templating changes) exactly as described above when you only need the tangent.

 ## Generate the source
 Run AceGen (example):
 ```
 # Open with Mathematica and run:
-NeoHookean.wls   # produces NeoHookean.c / NeoHookean.cc (AceGen output)
+CodeGeneration.wls   # produces NeoHookean.c / NeoHookean.cc (AceGen output)
 ```

 ## Post-process AceGen scratch data